dymmond/databasez/docs/test-client.md

     <sup>Default: `None`, copy default or `testclient_default_force_rollback` (defaults to `False`) </sup>

+* **full_isolation** - Special mode for using force_rollback with nested queries.
+This parameter fully isolates the global connection in an extra thread.
+This way it is possible to use blocking operations like locks with force_rollback.
+                       This parameter has no use when used without force_rollback and causes a slightly slower setup (Lock is initialized).
+                       It is required for edgy or other frameworks which use threads in tests and the force_rollback parameter.
+                       For the DatabaseTestClient it is enabled by default.

+    <sup>Default: `None`, copy default or `testclient_default_full_isolation` (defaults to `True`) </sup>

 * **lazy_setup** - This sets up the db first up on connect not in init.

     <sup>Default: `None`, True if copying a database or `testclient_default_lazy_setup` (defaults to `False`)</sup>